ZahraneRabhi/Dotnet-Angular-Jwt-Authentication/README.md

 ## Note
+- Code still kinda a mess(Documentation Wise), will def make time to clean it.
-The project is straight forward so i thought it would be unnecessary to make a whole ass README🦥.
+- The project is straight forward so i thought it would be unnecessary to make a whole ass README🦥.